Soluto/tweek/README.md

 More on Context. (link)

 #### Gradual Feature Release
-Create new key in the editor "my_app/sign_button/is_enabled" with value type "boolean" Add new rule, set the the rule value to gradual release with 50%.
+Create new key in the editor "my_app/sign_button/is_enabled" with value type "boolean" and default value False.
+Add new rule, remove all conditions, set the the rule value to gradual release with 50%.
 Try querying configuration with different users and You'll have different results.
 - http://localhost:4003/api/v1/keys/my_app/sign_button/is_enabled?user=barny
 - http://localhost:4003/api/v1/keys/my_app/sign_button/is_enabled?user=robin